ideasman42/the_joy_of_life_drawing/book.rst

    :align: right

-The continuous loose line image can be a very relaxing experience, as no single line has to be a final stroke that defines either the edge of the sitter? form or its features.
+The continuous loose line image can be a very relaxing experience, as no single line has to be a final stroke that defines either the edge of the sitters form or its features.
 Indeed body mass may be built up by drawing the line continuously within a confined space.
 I have sometimes used the 'continuous line 'approach when I have felt less confident about my ability to portray the model in an interesting way..These occasions have happened during evenings when I have felt tired and less ¨with it".